 This quilt stated with a line of fabrics in a kit.
 It came with a pattern, but I had a different idea, so made my own design, floating the blocks on point,and added two borders.
 The result is a simple, but pleasing quilt.
 It was quilted with a digital design call Damask by Anne Bright in a tan poly thread.

-This quilt won Grand Champion, Machine Quilting at the 2016 Drayton Fair and Grand Champion, Machine Quilting at the 2016 Arthur Fall Fair.
-It went on to OAAS District 7 competition where it won first place.
-It will now go on to the Ontario provincial level competition in February 2017.
+This quilt won Grand Champion, Machine Quilting at the 2017 Fergus Fall Fair in September and then won first prize at the District 7 competition.
+This means it will proceed to provincial competition in February 2018.

 This 48″ square afghan sized quilt was made from five different blocks with three borders added.
 It was quilted with a petunia digital design by Debra Giessler.